This post contains affiliate links for your convenience. View our full disclosure policy here.

 If you have been here awhile, you know I am a huge proponent of play in the classroom.
-I am truly blessed to teach in a school where my kindergarteners play every day in the classroom and it is encouraged and supported.
-However, I know that isn’t the case for so many early childhood teachers around the world, so when I received this post – 10 Ways to Incorporate More Play in the Classroom, from Andrea, I knew it would be so valuable for teachers looking to increase learning through play in any way they can!
+I am truly blessed to teach in a school where my Kindergarteners play every day in the classroom and it is encouraged and supported.
+However, I know that isn’t the case for so many early childhood teachers around the world, so when I received this post – 10 Ways to Incorporate More Play in the Classroom, from Andrea, I knew it would be so valuable for teachers looking to increase play-based learning in any way they can!

 Here are 10 ways you can incorporate more playful learning in your classroom – starting today!